NoneShen/Poly-document/new_product/integrate_bridge/bridge.md

 ```
 ### Get history transactions of address

-This API returns the cross-chain history of the specified address.
+This API returns the cross-chain history of the assigned address.

 API
 ```